snargledorf/Spectre.Console.Extensions.Hosting/SpectreConsoleHost/README.nuget.md

 The extension methods can be called multiple times to add multiple apps to be executed, although this is generally not recommended.

-The application will exit once all the added command apps complete execution.

-The exit code is set by the last command app to finish execution.
+The application will exit once all the added command apps complete execution with the exit code being set by the last command app to finish execution.

 ### Basic Usage